segment-boneyard/nightmare-swiftly/README.md

 ### .task(description, uploads)

-Create a new task, uploads is an array of string paths, can be null.
+Create a new task, uploads is an array of string paths, must include at least one upload by Swiftly rules.

 ## License (MIT)